 - Development and productivity apps: Zapier, Alfred, Fuss, Teamwork Projects, Google Calendar, and Microsoft Outlook

-- Project management systems: Apollo, Asana, Breeze, Basecamp, Trello, Rindle, and MeisterTask
+- Project management systems: Apollo, Asana, Breeze, Basecamp, Trello, and Rindle

 You can also connect software that isn’t included in Harvest’s integration options.
 This can be done through its application programming interface (API) that lets you create a robust integration with other apps.